 Give your feedback

 This consultation closed on November 23, 2018.
-Results will be posted shortly.
+Read the feedback summary.

 The feedback received through the has been reviewed and posted according to Technical Safety BC’s .

 Includes comments received up to: November 23, 2018

 Read the feedback on…